B i o g r a p h y

 Since her appointment at Youngstown State University, she has successfully established class piano programs for Youngstown City Schools and after-school enrichment programs.

 On full scholarship, Dr. Yudha earned a Doctorate in piano performance at University of North Carolina Greensboro.
 Upon graduation, she was inducted into the Pi Kappa Lambda honor society.
 She holds a Bachelor of Music Degree with honors and the Artist Diploma from the Cleveland Institute of Music, Master of Music degree in piano performance and Music-in-Education concentration with honors and Graduate Diploma from the New England Conservatory of Music.
 Former teachers include Lena Yudha, Iravati Sudiarso, Olga Radosavljevich, Wha-Kyung Byun, and John Salmon.

 She is a Nationally Certified Teacher of Music (NCTM) and is a recipient of the Steinway Top Teacher Award.
 She joined the Dana School of Music Faculty at Youngstown State University in 2012 where she is the associate professor of piano and the 2019 recipient of university's Distinguished Professor Award for her scholarship.
-She is a founding member of the Dana Piano Trio, which made their Carnegie Hall debut last March.
+She is a founding member of the Dana Piano Trio, which made their Carnegie Hall debut in March 2019.